verdaux/BookNotes/Phrases/Impressors.md

 - [ ] The thing that makes you grip your own skull and scream to death.
 - [ ] He looked at me like i had insulted generations of his family.
 - [ ] God put an Angel on Earth just for me.
 Who could rescue me from the depths of hell.
+- [ ] The only thing lower than ne standards is my self esteem.